The licence tax regime is regulated in Articles 61h-61o of Local Taxes and Fees Act (LTFA).

 - Paid parking facilities;

-- the person is not registered under the Value Added Tax Law, with the exception of registration for intra-Community acquisition under Article 99 and Article 100 (2) of the said Law.
+- the person is not registered under the Value Added Tax Act, with the exception of registration for provision of services under Article 97a and intra-Community acquisition under Article 99 and Article 100 (2) of the said Act.

 Amount of tax

-The Municipal Council shall determine the amount of the licence tax within the ranges according to Annex 4 to the Law depending on the location of the establishment within the territory of the relevant municipality.
+The municipal council shall determine the amount of the licence tax within the ranges according to Annex 4 to this Act depending on the location of the establishment within the territory of the relevant municipality.

 The taxable persons who are subject to levy of a licence tax may enjoy tax relief in the following sequence:

-- any natural persons, including any sole traders, who have lost 50 per cent and more than 50 per cent of the working capacity thereof, which loss has been determined by an effective decision of a competent authority, shall enjoy a rate rebate of 50 per cent of the licence tax as determined if they carry out the activity in person and do not hire workers for the said activity throughout the tax year;
+- any natural persons, including any sole proprietors, who have lost 50 per cent and more than 50 per cent of their working capacity, which loss has been determined by an effective decision of a competent authority, shall enjoy a rate rebate of 50 per cent of the licence tax as determined, if they carry out the activity in person and do not hire workers for the said activity throughout the tax year;

-- any natural persons, including any sole traders, who carry out two or three types of any licence activity of those specified in Items 1 to 36 of Annex 4 to the Law through work done in person throughout the tax year, shall pay the licence tax solely for the activity for which the tax determined is of the largest amount; this relief shall not apply to carrying out more than three activities;
+- any natural persons, including any sole proprietors, who carry out two or three types of any licenced activity of those specified in Items 1 to 36 of Annex 4 to this Act through work done in person throughout the tax year, shall pay the licence tax solely for the activity for which the tax determined is of the highest amount; this relief shall not apply to carrying out more than three activities;

-- any natural persons, including any sole traders, who are pensioners and carry out a licence activity specified in Items 5, 6, 8 to 15, 18 to 20, 25, 27 to 29 and 31 of Annex 4 to the Law, shall pay 50 per cent of the licence tax as determined if they carry out the activity in person and do not hire workers for the said activity throughout the tax year;
+- any natural persons, including any sole proprietors, who are pensioners and carry out a licenced activity specified in Items 5, 6, 8 to 15, 18 to 20, 25, 27 to 29 and 31 of Annex 4 to this Act, shall pay 50 per cent of the licence tax as determined if they carry out the activity in person and do not hire workers for the said activity throughout the tax year;

-- any persons who use the workplace for training of apprentices within the meaning given by the Skilled Crafts Law and who carry out a licence activity of the ones specified in Items 10, 12 and 13 of Annex 4 to the Law, shall pay 50 per cent of the licence tax as determined for the relevant workplace.
+- any persons who use the workplace for training of apprentices within the meaning given by the Skilled Crafts Act and who carry out a licenced activity of the ones specified in Items 10, 12 and 13 of Annex 4 to this Act, shall pay 50 per cent of the licence tax as determined for the relevant workplace.

 Declaring the tax

-Not later than the 31st day of January of the current year, the persons subject to levy of a licence tax shall submit a tax return completed in a standard form, declaring thereby, the circumstances pertaining to the assessment of the tax.
+Not later than the 31 January of the current year, the persons subject to levy of licence tax shall submit a tax return completed in a standard form, declaring thereby, the circumstances pertaining to the assessment of the tax.
 In the cases of commencement of activity after the said date, the tax return shall be submitted immediately before commencement of activity.

 The licence tax shall be remitted in four equal payments, as follows:

-- for the first quarter: on or before the 31st day of January;
+- for the first quarter: on or before 31 January;

-- for the second quarter: on or before the 30th day of April;
+- for the second quarter: on or before 30 April;

-- for the third quarter: on or before the 31st day of July;
+- for the third quarter: on or before 31 July;

-- for the fourth quarter: on or before the 31st day of October.
+- for the fourth quarter: on or before 31 October.

-Any person, who submits the tax return on or before the 31st day of January of the current year and pays the full amount of the licence tax, as determined according to the circumstances as declared, on or before the same date, shall enjoy a rate rebate of 5 per cent.
+Any person, who submits the tax return on or before 31 January of the current year and pays the full amount of the licence tax, as determined according to the circumstances as declared, on or before the same date, shall enjoy a rate rebate of 5 per cent.

 The licence tax shall be assessed, secured and collected by municipal administration officers according to the procedure established by the Tax and Social-Insurance Procedure Code.

-collective tourist accommodation establishments and supplementary tourist accommodations;
+(a) collective tourist accommodation establishments and tourist accommodations;

 (b) mass-catering and entertainment establishments;